 Putting the Pieces Together conference

-An annual conference for and by people with pain
+A free virtual conference for and by people with pain

 Why are we Putting the Pieces Together?